viercc/functor-monad/functor-monad/README.md

 ```

 Not all but many `FFunctor` instances can, in addition to `ffmap`, support `Monad`-like operations.
+This package provide another type class `FMonad` to represent such operations.

 ```haskell
 class (FFunctor mm) => FMonad mm where